wp-plugins/alpine-photo-tile-for-picasa-and-google-plus/readme.txt

 As of version 1.2.0, up to 200 photos can be retrieved and displayed.

-*If you have any more questions, please leave a message at [the Alpine Press](http://thealpinepress.com/alpine-phototile-for-picasa-and-google-plus/ "Plugin Demo").
+*If you have any more questions, please leave a message at [the Alpine Press](http://thealpinepress.com/alpine-phototile-for-picasa/ "Plugin Demo").
 I am a one-man development team and I distribute these plugins for free, so please be patient with me.*

 == Changelog ==

 = 1.2.0 =
-* Rebuilt Alpine Photo series to work with Picasa
+* Rebuilt Alpine Photo series to work with Picasa and Google Plus
 * Rebuilt plugin structure into OBJECT
 * Combined all Alpine Photo Tiles scripts and styles into identical files
 * Improved IE 7 compatibility